-This course provides training for experienced philosophy teachers and philosophers to undertake teaching the Level One Certificate course.
+This course provides training for experienced philosophy teachers and philosophers to undertake teaching the Introductory Certificate course.

 PREREQUISITES: Participants must have successfully completed:

 - Either a teaching qualification and substantial practice in teaching philosophy in schools (at least one year) or a minimum of an Honours degree in Philosophy